 Medicines to lower the uric acid level in the blood to prevent gout attacks

-Nonsteroidal anti-inflammatory medicines to ease pain and inflammation of an acute gout attack.
+NSAIDs.
+Nonsteroidal anti-inflammatory drugs to ease pain and inflammation of an acute gout attack.
 These medicines can also be used to prevent gout when you start taking medicine to lower your uric acid level.

 In some cases, you may need surgery to remove extremely large uric acid crystals (tophi).